-This Policy will be reviewed at least every 2 years and will be updated as necessary.
-Any amendments to this Policy must be approved by the Board.
+This Policy will be reviewed at least every 2 years by the Audit and Risk Committee.
+Any amendments to this Policy must be approved by the Board and any material changes must be notified to the ASX in accordance with the ASX Listing Rules.